willbr/backy-back/ideas.md

 # reader
+    read first char

-check if is a prefix char
+    is it a prefix char? "({[*&'
-" read string
+        " string
-  read prefix char * & '
-( read infix
+        ( infix
+        { rpn
+        [ prefix
+        * deref
+        & address
+        ' quote

     read word
     try and promote to number

 # infix syntax